System Calls

 Three design considerations guide the design of Tock's system call API and ABI.

-1. Tock is currently supported on the ARM CortexM and RISCV architectures.
+1. Tock is currently supported on the ARM CortexM and RISC-V architectures.
 It may support others in the future.
 Its ABI must support both architectures and be flexible enough to support future ones.

 2. Tock userspace applications can be written in any language.
 The system call API must support their calling semantics in a safe way.
 Rust is especially important.